CollegeAmerica - Fort Collins Data & Information Overview

 Student Loan Debt

-The student loan default rate at CollegeAmerica - Fort Collins is 10.3%.
-This is about the same as the national default rate of 10.1%.
+The student loan default rate at CollegeAmerica - Fort Collins is 7.9%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 How Much Money Do CollegeAmerica - Fort Collins Graduates Make?students who graduate with a bachelor's degree from CollegeAmerica - Fort Collins make about $27,100 a year during their first few years of employment after graduation.
-This is about 34% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+Unfortunately, this is 32% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of CollegeAmerica - Fort Collins